Diabetic Foot Problems - What’s Wrong With My Foot?

 10. Schedule regular checkups with a podiatrist for diabetes – Even if you don’t have any symptoms of diabetic foot problems, its recommended to see a podiatrist atleast once a month for a thorough foot assessment.

-Role of Podiatrists in Prevention & Treatment of Diabetes
+Role of Podiatrists in the Prevention and Treatment of Diabetes

 At Pro-Form Physio, our experienced and skilled podiatrists can help assess and treat any foot problems related to diabetes, helping you maintain optimal foot health and mobility.
 It is important to remember that taking care of your feet is an important part of managing your diabetes and maintaining your overall health.